 Residual Risk.
-Although the safety instructions and operating manuals for our tools contain extensive instructions on safe working with power tools, every power tool involves a certain residual risk which cannot be completely excluded by safety mechanisms.
+Although the safety instructions and operating manuals for our tools contain extensive instructions on 10.
+Always keep guards in place and in safe working with power tools, every power tool involves a certain residual risk which cannot be completely excluded by safety mechanisms.
 Power tools must therefore always be operated with caution!